 The nomenclature used in this report follows the Hawaiian Terrestrial Arthropod Checklist, Third Edition (Nishida 1997) and the Manual of the Flowering Plants of Hawai'i (Wagner and others 1990).
-Hawaiian and scientific names are italicized.
+Hawaiian and scientific names are italicized unless major taxonomic revisions were available.